replaceafill/edx-documentation/en_us/install_operations/source/installation/analytics/install_analytics_prod.rst

    a.
 Create a cron job that copies all of the logs from the LMS servers regularly.

    b.
-Create a job to copy logsto S3 and use S3 as your HDFS store (and update your config accordingly).
+Create a job to copy logs to S3 and use S3 as your HDFS store (and update your config accordingly).

 #.
 Schedule `launch-task` jobs to actually run all the pipeline tasks regularly.